 How Much Will It Cost?

 The table below shows the prices for the systems and companies’ charges for three years of central station monitoring.
-As you can see, price differences were fairly large, ranging from $1,922 to $2,576 for one of the homes and $1,561 to $2,113 for the other home.
+As you can see, price differences were large, ranging from $1,847 to $4,420 for one of the homes and $1,839 to $3,552 for another.

-Home A—Control panel, keypad and remote, 4 window sensors, 4 door sensors, 2 motion detectors, indoor siren, 3 years of cellular monitoring.
+Home 3—Control panel, keypad and remote, 4 window sensors, 4 door sensors, 2 motion detectors, 1 indoor siren, 3 years of cellular monitoring service.

-Home B—Control panel, 2 keypads, 4 door/window sensors, 1 motion detector, 3 years of landline monitoring.
+Home 4—Control panel, 2 keypads, 4 door/window sensors, 1 motion detector, 3 years of landline monitoring.

 Who Owns the Equipment?